lucastrschneider/dora-setup/README.md

 #### Important exceptions

+Immich:

-- When creating a Proxy Host for Immich, make sure to enable `Websocket Support`
+- When creating the Proxy Host, make sure to enable `Websocket Support`

+Portainer

+- When creating the Proxy Host, make sure to set it to `https` instead of `http`